In April 2013, WordPress installations around the world were subjected to global-scale brute-force attacks.

 Since it’s no longer a matter of if, but a matter of when before your website will be targeted by malicious hackers, are there any advantages that WordPress can offer you in terms of security?

-While it’s true that WordPress is a free program and hackers can easily go through the code searching for holes or weaknesses that can be exploited (hackers can do the same with any software program), the fact that WordPress is a free, open-source application actually makes it a whole lot more secure in several ways.
+While it’s true that WordPress is free and hackers can easily access it and study the code searching for vulnerabilities and weaknesses (hackers can do the same with any software program), the fact that WordPress is a free, open-source software platform actually makes it more secure in many ways.

 For example: